Louvered Pergolas for Sanibel Island

 Engineered for Extreme Coastal Conditions

-Every component selected to withstand Sanibel\'s unique challenges: hurricane-force winds, corrosive salt air, and intense subtropical sun.
+Every component selected to withstand Sanibel\'s unique challenges: coastal wind exposure, corrosive salt air, and intense subtropical sun.

 Wind Documentation